Express the number of spanning trees in term of degrees: Introduction

 In the following is an upper bounds for $\tau(G)$ due to Thomassen \cite{Thomassen2010}.

 \begin{theorem}[\cite{Thomassen2010}] Let $G=(V,E)$ be a multi-graph and $u$ be any vertex in $G$.
 Then

 \end{theorem}

-For any multi-graph $G$ and any vertex $u$ in $G$, let $\NST_u(G)$ be the set of non-spanning subtrees of $G$ which contain $u$.
+For any multi-graph $G$ and any vertex $u$ in $G$, let $\NST_u(G)$ be the set of non-spanning subtrees $T$ of $G$ such that $u\in V(T)$ and $G-V(T)$ has no isolated vertices.
 In this article, we find the following formula expressing $\tau(G)$ in terms of degrees.
 It shows how far is Thomassen's upper bound from $\tau(G)$ exactly.